Sao Paulo mayor seeks middle ground on Uber, eyes regulations

-(Reuters) - Sao Paulo is looking at ways to regulate the Uber ride-sharing service instead of backing an outright ban proposed by local Brazilian lawmakers, the mayor of South America’s biggest city said at a university event in Paris.
+Sept 25 (Reuters) - Sao Paulo is looking at ways to regulate the Uber ride-sharing service instead of backing an outright ban proposed by local lawmakers, the mayor of South America’s biggest city said at a university event in Paris.

 “We’re analyzing a law that passed in Sao Paulo but has still not been signed, because we want to find a middle way,” Mayor Fernando Haddad said on Thursday in remarks posted online.
 “The executive branch is analyzing the law and we have about 10 days to announce the measures we consider appropriate.”